How to Export WooCommerce Customers to CSV, Excel, or XML

 For more information, see Import WooCommerce Customers.

-How to Migrate WooCommerce Customers to Another Website?
+How Do I Migrate WooCommerce Customers to Another Website?

 - Export the customers that you wish to migrate.